 [COVID-19 response] Non-Food items for Quarantine Centers (Bedsheets, clothes, personal eating utensils, soap): Procurement, transportation, storage, distribution, and other operational expenses.
-Cost: Average \$100/HH

-Emergency Shelter Repair Kit: The Shelter Repair Kit contains essential construction materials and tools that can be used to subsidize households in the reconstruction of basic houses or to repair partially damaged shelters (rebuild or repair).
+Cost: Average \$100/HH of basic houses or to repair partially damaged shelters (rebuild or repair).
 The kit is designed to be versatile enough to serve the needs of families whose houses have either been partially or fully damaged.
 The kit includes cash for construction materials that are locally available and culturally appropriate and should be accompanied by technical construction and Housing, Land and Property support.
 Emergency Shelter Repair Kit (CGI sheets, fixtures, and cash to subsidize the cost for labour and construction materials): Procurement, transportation, storage, distribution, technical support, and other operational expenses.
 Cost: \$350/HH.